bitcoin-tools/nodebuilder/README.md

 - The Bitcoin Core configuration file:
   - `~/.bitcoin/bitcoin.conf` on Linux
   - `~/Library/Application Support/Bitcoin/bitcoin.conf` on macOS
-- Any files modified by Bitcoin Core, such as the blockchain and UTXO data and information about known peers.
+- Any files modified by Bitcoin Core, such as the blockchain, unspent transaction, and peer data.

 ### How Do I Uninstall Everything?